 Visiting the building

-The building is located on the Kojarena Sth Rd, Kojarena.
+The building is located on the Kojarena South Rd, Kojarena.
 It can be viewed from the outside.
 A key can be obtained from Bishop's House Office 7 Maitland St Geraldton (9921 3221).

 St James Chapel - Kojarena

 For many years the simple little stone chapel nestled into the hillside of Kojarena presented a rather forlorn and neglected picture to the passer-by.
 It was hard to imagine that it had once been the centre not only for the local Catholic community, but for the community at large.

 During the late 1890’s, James and Maggie O’Brien took up some of the first land in the Kojarena area to be farmed.
 They arrived from Greenough with their three small children and decided to make the area their home.
 A modest stone homestead was built and where another 8 children were born.
 Sadly 2 infants died, leaving a family of 2 daughters and 7 sons.

 James and Maggie had a strong Catholic faith, no doubt due to their Irish/Spanish heritage.
 (Maggie’s father Francisco Ventura had arrived from Spain and joined Bishop Salvado as a lay missionary at New Norcia in the 1840’s before leaving the mission in 1856 and later marrying).

 From around 1900 Mass was celebrated monthly in the O’Brien’s sitting room.
 Father O’Hare and Father Flavan from the Walkaway-Greenough area took it in turn to travel to Kojarena.
 They would arrive on a Saturday afternoon, give religious instruction to the children and spend the night at the little room at the O’Brien’s always referred to as the Priest’s room, and celebrate Mass on the Sunday morning.
 This was always followed by a hearty morning tea for all the parishioners.